Guinan (Star Trek): Appearances

-Guinan appears in "The Best of Both Worlds" part one, where she and Captain Picard mull over his tactics defending the ship from a Borg vessel, contemplating the potential end of human civilization.
+Guinan appears in part one of "The Best of Both Worlds", where she and Captain Picard mull over his tactics defending the ship from a Borg vessel, contemplating the potential end of human civilization.
 Guinan assures Picard that, based on her experience with the Borg, "humanity will survive" even if only a handful of humans live to "keep the spirit alive".
 Guinan also plays a role in the second part which started the fourth season.
-She advises Commander William Riker (Jonathan Frakes) in his predicament in dealing with the Borg-assimilated Picard.
-She tells him that her relationship with Picard "goes beyond friendship and beyond family".
+She advises Commander Riker in his predicament in dealing with the Borg-assimilated Picard.
+She tells him that her relationship with Picard "goes beyond friendship and beyond family", but advises Riker that he must find a way to stop the assimilated Locutus by not thinking like Picard.
 She appears in the following episode broadcast, which follows up on Picard's experiences as a Borg, "Family".
 In "The Loss", Guinan advises Counselor Deanna Troi (Marina Sirtis) when she loses her empathic senses, telling her that she still has her skills as a counselor to rely on.
 Guinan joins Picard in his holodeck program Dixon Hill in the episode "Clues".
 Her other appearances in the season included "Galaxy's Child", "Night Terrors" where she reveals she keeps a rifle behind the bar, "In Theory", and the first part of "Redemption" where she scores higher than Klingon Security Chief Worf (Michael Dorn) on a firing range on the holodeck.

 Her first appearance in the fifth season comes in the first episode, the second part of "Redemption".
-In "Ensign Ro", she strikes up a friendship with Ensign Ro Laren (Michelle Forbes) which would continue for the rest of the other recurring character's appearances in the series.
+In "Ensign Ro", she strikes up a friendship with Ensign Ro Laren (Michelle Forbes) which continued for the rest of the other recurring character's appearances in the series.
 In "Imaginary Friend", Guinan discusses the nearby nebula with Data in Ten-Forward.
-In the following episode, "I, Borg", Guinan objects to the presence of the Borg known as Hugh on the Enterprise-D. Further revelations of Guinan's backstory are made in the season finale, the first part of "Time's Arrow", when after travelling back to 19th century San Francisco, California, Data discovers a photograph of Guinan in a local newspaper.
+In the following episode, "I, Borg", Guinan objects to the presence of the Borg known as Hugh on the Enterprise-D. Further revelations of Guinan's backstory are made in the season finale, the first part of "Time's Arrow", when after travelling back to 19th century San Francisco, Data discovers a photograph of Guinan in a local newspaper.
 Meanwhile, on the Enterprise-D, Guinan advises Picard that he must lead the away team to travel through a temporal rift to save Data in the past.